Loveable Lemons

 mason jar of dressing with a hand shaking it.

-Step 1: In a wide-mouth mason jar or an airtight container, mix the mayonnaise, maple syrup, apple cider vinegar, lemon juice, and kosher salt.
-Add the cover and shake until combined.
+In a wide-mouth mason jar or airtight container, add the mayonnaise, maple syrup, apple cider vinegar, lemon juice, and kosher salt.
+Cover and shake until smooth and combined.

 core of cabbage with a hand holding it.

-Step 2: On a large cutting board, slice the red and green cabbage in half.
-Remove the core and cut the cabbage into thin, shred-like slices.
-Then, slice again into bite-size pieces.
+On a large cutting board, cut the red and green cabbage in half.
+Remove the cores, then thinly slice the cabbage into shred-like pieces.
+Slice again if needed to create bite-size pieces.

 chopped cabbage, carrots in a bowl next to a mason jar of dressing.

-Step 3: In a large mixing bowl, add the cabbage and shredded carrots.
-Drizzle in the homemade dressing.
+In a large mixing bowl, add the green cabbage, red cabbage, and shredded carrots.
+Drizzle the homemade dressing over the top.

 drizzle dressing over the chopped cabbage and carrots.

-Step 4: Stir the mixture until the cabbage and carrots are coated.
-Cover and store in the refrigerator for at least 30 minutes before serving.
-This will give the dressing a chance to marinate the cabbage.
-The dressing will turn a pale purple from the red cabbage.
-It is beautiful.
+Stir until the cabbage and carrots are evenly coated in the dressing.
+Cover and refrigerate for at least 30 minutes before serving to let the flavors blend and soften the cabbage slightly.
+The dressing will take on a light purple color from the red cabbage, and it is beautiful.

 Ingredient Swaps

-• Mayo Options: Use Kewpie mayonnaise for a richer mayo option.
+• Mayo Options: Use Kewpie mayonnaise for a richer, more savory flavor.

-• Maple Syrup Alternatives: Use 6 tablespoons of white granulated sugar instead of syrup.
+• Maple Syrup Alternatives: Swap the maple syrup for 6 tablespoons of granulated sugar for a more classic coleslaw dressing flavor.

-• Vinegar: Use white distilled vinegar for a sharper flavor than apple cider vinegar.
+• Vinegar Options: Use white distilled vinegar for a sharper tang than apple cider vinegar.

-Vegan Coleslaw: Use a vegan mayonnaise like Primal mayonnaise.
+Vegan Coleslaw: Use a vegan mayonnaise without eggs like Primal mayonnaise.

 Storing

-Store: Keep coleslaw covered and in the refrigerator for no longer than four days.
+Store: Keep the coleslaw covered in the refrigerator for up to 4 days.
+Stir before serving.

 spoonful of coleslaw above a bowl of coleslaw.